 CMS vs. CRM: What’s the Difference?

 When it comes to CMS vs. CRM (content management system vs. customer relationship management), don’t let their similar acronyms fool you – these two systems serve different purposes!
 But that doesn’t mean they have to work separately.
-By leveraging the features of each in tandem, you can maximize your ecommerce efficiency and sales numbers.
+By leveraging the features of each in tandem, you can maximize your business efficiency and sales numbers.

-Running an ecommerce business requires a lot of different technology.
+Running an online business requires a lot of different technology.
 Knowing how each one works and what purpose it serves in your organization is key to using them to the best of their abilities.

 Let’s take a look at what a CMS vs CRM is, why each is important, and how they work together to support your business.